Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitivity-labels-aip.md

 |Outlook | `MSIP.OutlookAddin` |
 | | |

-Implementar esta configuración mediante la directiva de grupo o mediante el [Servicio de directiva de la nube de Office](/DeployOffice/overview-office-cloud-policy-service).
+Implemente esta configuración mediante directiva de grupo o mediante el [servicio de directivas en la nube para Microsoft 365](/DeployOffice/overview-office-cloud-policy-service).

 > [!IMPORTANT]
 > If you use the Group Policy setting **Use the Sensitivity feature in Office to apply and view sensitivity labels** and set this to **1**, there are some situations where the AIP add-in might still load in Office apps.
 Blocking the add-in from loading in each app prevents this happening.